beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 VM instances.
 As shown in Figure 2, once a request is received, the global manager invokes a VM placement algorithm to determine destination hosts to migrate the VMs to.
 Once a VM placement is determined, the global manager submits a request to the Nova API to migrate the VMs.
-When the required VM migrations are completed, the global manager sends an acknowledgment message to the local managers of both source and destination hosts to update their VM metadata.
+When the required VM migrations are completed, the global manager sends an acknowledgment request to the local manager that has originated the VM migration to update its local VM metadata.
 The global manager is also responsible for switching idle hosts to the sleep mode, as well as re-activating hosts when necessary.

 #### VM Placement.